Last Updated on

 Hardware/Electronics You’ll Need:

 For a hefty price of just under 400 bucks, you only get the guitar and a gig bag in the purchase.
 You’ll need to stock up on equipment to ensure you get amplified.
-For a list of what you’ll need, strum by our “Must-Have Necessities Guide” to get plugged-in sooner than later!
+For a list of what you’ll need, strum by our complete accessories for guitars guide to get plugged-in sooner than later!
 For now, our short list will have to do.

 - Unique design